-Performance Analysis Fig. 13 shows the percentage of each stage's running time in the rendering time.
+Performance Analysis Fig. 10 shows the percentage of each stage's running time in the rendering time.
 Just like in traditional CPU-based renderers, shading accounts for a large portion of the rendering time for most scenes in our system.
 The grass and hair scenes contain a lot of fine geometry, resulting in a huge number of sample points.
 Therefore, the sampling and compositing/filtering stages take a lot of time.
 The percentage for initialization is quite different for different scenes.
 For the indoor scene (Fig. 4), copying data from the CPU to the GPU consumes considerable time since it contains 600K polygon primitives.
 On the other hand, although the ants scene contains 100 ants, only one ant model needs to be copied to the GPU - others are all instances of this model.
 The initialization time for this scene is thus negligible.

-Note that the scheduling time is insignificant for all scenes, which demonstrates the efficiency of our stage scheduling algorithm.
-In our experiments, the scheduling algorithm can improve the overall rendering performance by 30%-300% over the bucketing approach, depending on scene complexity and rendering resolution.
-For ex-
+Note that the scheduling time is insignificant for all scenes, which demonstrates the efficiency of our scheduling algorithm.
+In our experiments, scheduling can improve the overall rendering performance by 30%-300% over the bucketing approach, depending on scene complexity and rendering resolution.
+For example, for the Proog and the grass scenes rendered at 640×480 resolution, our algorithm improves the performance by 38% and 164%, respectively.
+If the two scenes are rendered at 1920×1440 resolution, the im-